mehulagg/gitlab/doc/development/multi_version_compatibility.md

 ## How long must code be backwards-compatible?

-For users following [zero-downtime upgrade instructions](../update/index.md#upgrading-without-downtime), the answer is one minor version.
+For users following [zero-downtime upgrade instructions](../update/index.md#upgrading-without-downtime), the answer is one monthly release.
 For example:

 - 13.11 => 13.12
 - 13.12 => 14.0